kylehoehns/go-baseball/README.md

 ## Assumptions

 * No player will be assigned the catcher position
-* You will have exactly 8 players on your team
+* You will have exactly 7 or 8 players on your team
 * This does not handle having players on the bench, or having a Rover, Left-Center or Right-Center additional fielding positions added.

 ## Implementation